gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 Each Linear Traffic Generator Core parameter is initialized with the same values from the constructor, except for `min_addr` and `max_addr`.

-We use these parameters to give each Linear Traffic Generator Core a partition of the given memory address range.
+We use these parameters to give each Linear Traffic Generator Core a partition of the range of `min_addr` to `max_addr`.

 ###